Server API Room API

 //

-// sending message with a string type ("powerup")
+// sending message of string type ("powerup")

 //